-On day one of our Hong Kong stopover itinerary you are going to tick off the big Hong Kong family attractions – with a choice of Hong Kong Disneyland, Ocean Park Hong Kong or visiting the Big Buddha.
+On day one of our Hong Kong sample itinerary we are going to tick off one of the big Hong Kong top attractions – you can choose between Hong Kong Disneyland, Ocean Park Hong Kong or visiting the Big Buddha.

 Morning – Hong Kong Disneyland / Ocean Park / The Big Buddha

-If you have already visited other Disney parks, or Mickey Mouse isn’t your thing, then Ocean Park is Hong Kong’s oldest and best-loved amusement park and is a good alternative for a day of family fun in Hong Kong for a fun day with the family.
+If you have already visited other Disney parks, or Mickey Mouse isn’t your thing, then Ocean Park is Hong Kong’s oldest and best-loved amusement park and is a good alternative for where to go in Hong Kong for a fun day with the family.

 Hong Kong Disneyland